List of EastEnders characters introduced in 1989: Laurie Bates

 Laurie Bates, played by Gary Powell, arrives in September 1989 and immediately becomes as a rival to Pete Beale (Peter Dean), by opening up a market stall selling fruit and veg in direct competition to him.
-Laurie then dates Pete's estranged wife Kathy (Gillian Taylforth), however Kathy loses interest, and the two part company in March 1990.
+Laurie then dates Pete's estranged wife Kathy (Gillian Taylforth); however, Kathy loses interest, and the two part company in March 1990.
 Laurie gives up his stall and moves on soon after.

 Bev Williams

-Bev Williams, played by Diane Langton, is the mother of Cindy Beale (Michelle Collins).
-Bev is originally called Lucy and Cindy names her daughter after her in 1994, however from 1998 the character is renamed to Bev (the same occurs with Cindy's father, who is referred to as "Edwin" in 1989, and "Tom" thereafter).
+Bev Williams, played by Diane Langton from 1998 to 1999, is the mother of Cindy Beale (Michelle Collins).
+Bev is originally called Lucy and Cindy names her daughter after her in 1994; however, from 1998 the character is renamed to Bev (the same occurs with Cindy's father, who is referred to as "Edwin" in 1989, and "Tom" thereafter).
 During the 1980s, she owns a hat stall on Turpin Road market, which Cindy runs for her in 1988.
 Bev and her husband then move to Devon and her pitch on the market is taken over by Laurie Bates (Gary Powell) in 1989.
 Bev remains unseen until October 1989, when she and her husband attend Cindy's wedding to Ian Beale (Adam Woodyatt).
 They are next seen in February 1990, when she and her husband attend their grandson Steven Beale's (Edward Farrell) christening.
 At the end of 1990, Cindy, Simon Wicks (Nick Berry) and Steven move away from London to stay with Bev in Devon.

 Bev is not seen again until November 1998, when Cindy's now former husband, Ian, meets her at the coroner's office following Cindy's death.
 She had been estranged from her daughter until a few months before she died, when Cindy contacted her asking for money.
-She could not give Cindy any money however, as her husband, Tom, had left her that year.
+She could not give Cindy any money, however, as her husband, Tom, had left her that year.
 Ian gives her a lift to the hospital to see Cindy's newborn baby, Cindy (Ella Wortley), and she tries to get him to take the child in as his own, threatening to put the baby into care.
 However, custody of the baby is eventually given to Bev's other daughter Gina Williams (Nicola Cowper), who lives with her mother in Devon.
 Bev appears at Cindy's funeral, and later in August 1999 when Ian visits her and Gina to watch the eclipse.
 She persuades Mel Owen (Tamzin Outhwaite) to propose to Ian, as Gina is trying to split them up.
 In 2007, Gina and Cindy Jr appear without Bev.
 In August 2010, her granddaughter Lucy Beale (Melissa Suffield) moves to Devon to live with Bev.
 Four months later, her grandson Peter Beale (Thomas Law) goes to live with her.
 In 2024, it is revealed that Bev has since died.

+Dan Laurie from Manchester Evening News opined that Langton "graced EastEnders" as Bev.